jecki/DHParser/documentation_src/manuals/02_nodetree.rst

-Another important difference, besides the starting point, is that the `select()`-generators of the `nodetree`-module traverse the tree post-order (or "depth first"), while the respective methods ot the Node-class traverse the tree pre-order.
+Another important difference, besides the starting point, is that the `select()`-generators of the `nodetree`-module traverse the tree post-order (or "depth first"), while the respective methods of the Node-class traverse the tree pre-order.
 See the difference::

     >>> l = [pp_path(ctx, with_content=1)